adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 # **Pathr is working to add trajectory classification**

-Meanwhile, Pathr is also working to add the ability to analyze each **individual customer trajectory**, so as to classify a customer's behavior real time.
+Meanwhile, Pathr is also working to add the ability to analyze each **individual customer trajectory**, so as to classify a customer's behavior in real time.
 Useful insights from such trajectory analysis include, for example,

  * distinguishing customers from staff
  * real time identification of customers who could use assistance